kubeshop/kusk-gateway/docs/guides/cert-manager.md

 Manually triggered issuance of Certificate default/selfsigned-cert
 ```

-This will mark the named secret for manual renewal by cert-manager and it should do so relatively quickly.
+This will mark the named secret for manual renewal by cert-manager, and it should do so relatively quickly.

 Use openssl again to check the updated certificate
 ```shell